zakilive/iot-cloud-riot/README.md

 The MQTT publisher script, which runs on the EC2 instance, works as a MQTT client, subscribing to particular MQTT topics on the RSMB broker.
 When the RSMB broker receives MQTT-SN messages from the nRF DK board and converts them to MQTT messages, they are published to the appropriate MQTT topics.
 The MQTT publisher script monitors these MQTT topics and gets sensor data from the RSMB broker.
-When the sensor data is received, the script stores it in a SQLite database for further analysis and retrieval.
+When the sensor data is received, the script stores it in a MySQL database for further analysis and retrieval.

 ### Grafana with Nginx: